Local insights, local gems

 Biang Biang Noodles — When the munchies hit while exploring Seattle’s Capitol Hill neighborhood, stop by this Chinese noodle house.
 They specialize in hand-pulled noodles, made fresh to order.
 LOCAL TIP: Add an order of handmade dumplings and crunchy smashed cucumber salad.

-Redmond Town Center — It’s (quite literally) just outside Archer’s front door.
+Redmond Town Center — It's (quite literally) just outside Archer’s front door.
 Small boutiques are nestled among national retailers and restaurants.
 Utopia (“escape the ordinary”) has colorful jewelry, beautiful SoapRocks bath soap, bonsai LED lighted trees and atypical home décor.
 Mac & Mabel is a modern transitional home décor and furnishings store.
-LOCAL TIP: Need a small gift to tuck in a suitcase?
-A Cast Iron Mouse Card Holder is $10 and functionally fun.

 Downtown Kirkland has a few upscale women’s designer consignment shops — one of which is Ragamoffyn’s.
 For a fun afternoon, add it to your list that includes strolling around downtown Kirkland, sipping coffee at a local coffee shop, and grabbing lunch or dinner at any of the delicious restaurants nearby.
 LOCAL TIP: Arleana’s is a new, noteworthy restaurant with a beautiful story and rave reviews; check out happy hour 3 – 6 PM Tuesday – Friday.